fastenhealth/policy/connect/privacy_policy.md

 - With affiliates that assist us in providing you with our Services, such as payment processors and cloud service providers, but we will require our affiliates to only use or disclose your information for the purposes of providing the services requested of them and in accordance with this Policy.
 - If we believe that the disclosure is reasonably necessary to (a) satisfy an applicable law, regulation, legal process, or enforceable governmental request; (b) detect, prevent, or otherwise address illegal or suspected illegal activities; or (c) protect the safety, rights, or property of Fasten Health, the public, or any person.
 - We may share your Personal Information with other businesses in connection with the sale, assignment, merger or other transfer of all or a portion of our business to those businesses.
 We will require those businesses to honor the rules of this Policy.
+- via TEFCA Exchange, when you authorize that disclosure and where the workflow supports such disclosure;

 It is important to note that our third-party service providers have their own privacy policies, which may differ from ours.
 We encourage you to read their privacy policies to understand how they handle your information.